dy-p-code/EveryPjec/README.md

     HASH=sha256
     DIGEST=base64

-2. If you are using a DB with the same name, please run the contents below in order at the terminal.
+2. If you don't have a DB created with the same name, process 1 can be omitted.
+If not, it must be implemented from number 1. please run the contents below in order at the terminal.
     This is the procedure for 1) database drop 2) create 3) migration.